open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/spring-boot-starter/out-of-the-box-instrumentation.md

 ## Common instrumentation configuration

+To enable only specific instrumentations, you can disable all the instrumentations by setting the `otel.instrumentation.common.default-enabled` property to `false`, and enable instrumentations one by one.
+For example, if you want to only enable the JDBC instrumentation, you can set `otel.instrumentation.jdbc.enabled` to `true`.

 Common properties for all database instrumentations:

 | System property                                              | Type    | Default | Description                            |